bafyle/Sudoku-game-using-Pygame/README.md

 Thanks for https://www.kaggle.com/bryanpark/sudoku for providing a 1 million puzzle dataset with answers, i just used the first 100.

 ## Technologies:
+Technologies that were used to create the game and works just fine with them:
-- Python                3.7.2
+- Python                    3.7.9
 - Pygame                    2.0.0
 - Pandas                    1.1.5 (not required to run the game)
-- SQLite3               3.32.2
+- SQLite3 DB-API Interface  3.32.2 (already in Python)
 - DB Browser for SQLite     3.12 (not required to run the game)

 ## Running the game:
 To run the game you need to install Pygame using pip: